Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/06-gemm/README.md

 # AMD Versal Devices with AI Engine Variants

-AMD Versal™ AI Core and Versal AI Edge devices come in both AIE and AIE-ML variants.
+AMD Versal™ AI Core and Versal AI Edge devices come in AIE, AIE-ML and AIE-MLv2 variants.
 You need to choose your device carefully.
 The following table lists the devices that have AIE and AIE-ML variants.

 ![AIE Variants](./images/0_AMD_Versal_Devices.png)